-Despite being made out of all plastic, the Snowball is built sturdily.
+Despite being made out of all plastic, the Blue Snowball is built sturdily.
 The plastic itself is tough, and the spherical shape lets it roll when bumped instead of just flopping over.

 The tripod stand which is attached consists of three durable legs.
 These legs are adjustable and help keep it steady on most surfaces.